 We could all do with ditching processed foods.
-And if you are eating meat — which I do — eat the best grass-fed meats you can afford.
+And if you are eating meat — which I do — eat the best grass-fed meats, you can afford.
 If you can up your intake of healthy, local meats and veggies, well…that THAT is fabulous.
 I’m right there with ya on those points, Paleo!

 So what’s the problem?
 It’s not the basic tenants of Paleo.
 Rather, the problem lies in the way some people interpret those tenants.
 I see a lot of people thinking they are Paleo who aren’t losing weight or feeling healthier.
 They wonder what they’re doing wrong.
 When I delve into their diets, I see that they are going freaking crazy with bacon and Paleo “stodge” foods.
-“Stodge” meaning cookies, pastries, desserts and bacon-packed dishes that are promoted on many popular Paleo blogs and in cookbooks, but aren’t good for your body on a regular basis.
+“Stodge” means cookies, pastries, desserts, and bacon-packed dishes that are promoted on many popular Paleo blogs and in cookbooks but aren’t good for your body on a regular basis.
 Bottom line: If you replace one way of eating with another, but chow on lots of high-calorie, stodgy food…you will gain weight.

 Another problem?
 Getting obsessive about replicating a caveman’s diet.
 It’s 2014, people!
 So no, Paleolithic people didn’t eat legumes, but that doesn’t mean we have to eliminate them from our diets.
-Playing by those rules, why not also eliminate coffee and dark chocolate, or all the packaged snacks out there claiming to be “Paleo”?
-Why dismiss legumes for not being authentically “Paleo” and then slurp down a Paleo cocktail while scarfing down a Paleo pumpkin burger wrapped in bacon?
+Playing by those rules, why not also eliminate coffee and dark chocolate or all the packaged snacks out there claiming to be “Paleo”?
+Why dismiss legumes for not being authentic “Paleo” and then slurp down a Paleo cocktail while scarfing down a Paleo pumpkin burger wrapped in bacon?
 Somehow I don’t think the cavemen did that!

-(Note: This does not apply to people with celiac or other autoimmune diseases that require a strict adherence to a specific diet)
+(Note: This does not apply to people with celiac or other autoimmune diseases that require strict adherence to a specific diet)

-Let’s not be silly-eo here, rather than an absolutist mentality, it’s best to just use some common sense.
+Let’s not be silly-eo here; rather than an absolutist mentality, it’s best just to use some common sense.
 A good place to start?
 See Paleo as a template rather than the be-all-end-all of healthy eating.

-For me it always still boils down to: what Michael Pollan so famously said: Eat Whole Foods, Not Too Much, Mostly Plants.
+For me, it always still boils down to what Michael Pollan so famously said: Eat Whole Foods, Not Too Much, Mostly Plants.
 If your great, great CAVE-MOTHER would recognize it as food, go for it.
 If it comes in a box or a can: READ CAREFULLY.